Environments¶

 The next sections explain how to extend environments or create custom environments, and for this, introduces information regarding which environment management solution we are using.

-Package manager¶
+Package manager

-We use mamba
+We use conda

 workspace :

-You can notice that a base
+You can notice that a pangeo

 .